 Trial and Appellate Court Practice.
-First semester; three hours lecture; three hours credit.
-MR. WHYTE.
+First semester; lectures three hours; three hours credit.
+Mr. Whyte.

 A study of cases and statutes relating to the procedural aspects of trials and appeals.
 Problems in the practical aspects of civil trials are presented, and actual practice trials of events in the community or on campus having the elements of a civil law suit are conducted.
 Each student is also assigned the writing and oral argument of an appellate brief of a selected civil case.
 The course is designed to prepare the law student for effective and ethical advocacy before trial and appellate courts.